googleinterns/e2e-convrec/README.md

     See the License for the specific language governing permissions and limitations under the License.

+## Download the Grouplens MovieLens dataset

+The dataset can be found at https://grouplens.org/datasets/movielens/25m/ move the ml-25m folder into data/movielens

-## Preapre MovieLens users' watch sequences
+## Prepare MovieLens users' watch sequences

 The script `generate_movielens_user_dialogs.py` can be used to generate sequences of liked movies for each user.
 To run this script, first you need to download and install the [Protocol buffer compiler](https://developers.google.com/protocol-buffers/docs/downloads).